strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 ## Creating a template

-To create a Strapi template, you need to publish a package that follows some rules.
+To create a Strapi template, publish a package with the following requirements:

 * A template's only concern should be to adapt Strapi to a use case.
 It should not deal with environment-specific configurations (e.g. databases or upload and email providers).
 This keeps templates maintainable and avoids conflicts with other CLI options (e.g. `--quickstart`).